You know when you see pictures of something and become so obsessed with seeing it, that when you finally do it turns out

 In short, yes.
 The arc of trees and their green leaves form an atmospheric tunnel along abandoned railway tracks and it does look just like the photos.

 Some travellers with limited time in Ukraine seem to be on a crazy mission to see the tunnel at the expense of quality time in places like Kyiv and Lviv.
 That’s a mistake in my opinion, but if your journey takes you close to the area, as ours did, it’s well worth the effort.
-If you are travelling around Ukraine and Rivne is a good place to break the journey between Lviv and Kiev.
+If you are travelling around Ukraine and Rivne is a good place to break the journey between Lviv and Kyiv.

 There’s not much more that can be said about Ukraine’s Tunnel of Love, so I’ll just drop a few of those ‘Insta-worthy’ pics here (OK, I admit they all look a bit the same!).
 And if you’re planning a visit yourself, you can find all the practical information further down the post.

 When is the best time of year to visit the Tunnel of Love?

 As the main reason to visit Klevan is to see the Tunnel of Love in all its green glory, you’ll want to get the timing right!
 The best time, therefore, is the end of spring (mid/end-May) and the early part of the summer.
 During this time, the greenery still looks fresh, not too dry or yellowish, as it can be by the end of the summer.
 If you manage to catch some golden autumnal colours, it would also look gorgeous at that time (although I’m not convinced some of the images I’ve seen haven’t been photoshopped a tad!).
 However, by the time the leaves drop, I can’t imagine there’s much of a tunnel left to see.
 Winter could go one of two ways – if it’s a snowy winter, you’ll capture a perfect winter wonderland.
 That’s rather hard to predict though and you could end up with photos of a few damp branches instead!

 And now for the really boring bit.
 Unless you are planning a trip to the Tunnel of Love, you’ll probably want to skip through this part!